SwiftWeekly/swiftweekly.github.io/CONTRIBUTING.md

 :warning: We publish **every Thursday**. :warning:

+New issues should be pushed to `master` **before** 12pm Pacific Time, preferrably around 10am if possible.
+Emails are automagically sent via Mailchimp's [RSS-to-Email](https://mailchimp.com/features/rss-to-email/).

+> NOTE: Publishing too late (*at or after* 12pm) will prevent emails from being sent.

 # Upcoming issues

 If you would like to contribute to the next issue, it's easy!
 You can find the drafts for upcoming issues in the [`_drafts/`](https://github.com/SwiftWeekly/swiftweekly.github.io/tree/master/_drafts) directory.
 (Spoiler alert! :smile:) Add your content, then submit a [pull request][prLink].